2008–2014 Spanish financial crisis: Employment crisis

 After having completed substantial improvements over the second half of the 1990s and during the 2000s, which put a few regions on the brink of full employment, Spain suffered a severe setback in October 2008, when it saw its unemployment rate surging to 1996 levels.
 Between October 2007 and October 2008, Spain had its unemployment rate climb 36%, exceeding by far the unemployment surge of past economic crises like 1993.
 In particular, in October 2008, Spain suffered its worst unemployment rise ever recorded and, the country has suffered Europe's biggest unemployment crisis during the 2008 crisis.

 Spain's unemployment rate hit 17.4% at the end of March 2009, with the jobless total now having doubled over the past 12 months, when two million people lost their jobs.
 In this same month, Spain had over 4 million people unemployed, By July 2009, it had shed 1.2 million jobs in one year and was to have the same number of jobless as France and Italy combined.
 By March 2012, Spain's unemployment rate reached 24.4%, twice the eurozone average.
+The economy subsequently entered a second recession in 2011.
+The downturn lasted nine consecutive quarters, ending in the third quarter of 2013 when the economy recorded quarter-on-quarter growth of 0.1%.

 In 2012, unions organized a general strike to protest proposals to weaken union power, enable cuts in wages, and lower firing costs.

 By the end of 2012, Spain's unit labor costs improved.
 It narrowed the gap with Germany by 5.5% and 4.6% with respect to France.
 Spain's policy of internal devaluation cut public sector salaries by 5% with an additional 7.1% cut consisting of a suspension of the "14-month bonus".

 Spain, as in other southern European nations, relies heavily on the inter-generational family structure for a significant portion of the social safety net.
 Employment expectations should be adjusted for this cultural ethos.
 The unemployment rate for the "principal breadwinner" is 12.4% less than the 25% overall rate (June 2012.)
 Employment is also found in the underground economy, which is estimated to be as large as 20% of the economy during the boom years.